Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/project-description.md

 ### Intervention 1: Reality Check discussions

 The children had short conversations with teenagers and adults who spoke about their experiences of heavy sweet consumption.
-Topics included, for
-example: - frequent visits to the dentist - stomach ache after eating sweets, - dealing with being overweight and diabetes.
-The conversations were intended to show the children in a vivid way what consequences excessive sugar consumption can have.

 ### Intervention 2: The Sugar Shock videos